ragsns/javaone-cloudfoundry-hol/ex2/README.md

 pcfdemo                       started           1/1         300M     1G     pcfdemo-premarital-prolongment.mybluemix.net
 ```

 If you browse the URL from the output above you should be able to see a heat map that is not yet active since we've not connected a service.
-You will also notice a message "No RabbitMQ service bound - streaming is not active" indicating that the RabbitMQ service is not hooked up the application, yet.
+You will also notice a message "*No RabbitMQ service bound - streaming is not active*" indicating that the RabbitMQ service is not hooked up the application, yet.

 You can get the application logs with the following command.
 We will subsequently connect to a log provider such as papertrail or splunk.